-Ransomware is malware that stops you from using your PC - it holds your PC or files for ransom.
+Ransomware stops you from using your PC.
+It holds your PC or files for ransom.

 Some versions of ransomware are called "FBI Moneypak" or the "FBI virus" because they use the FBI's logos.

 They will demand that you do something to get access to your PC or files.
 We have seen them:

 Often the ransomware will claim you have done something illegal with your PC, and that you are being fined by a police force or government agency.

 These claims are false.
 It is a scare tactic designed to make you pay the money without telling anyone who might be able to restore your PC.

 There is no guarantee that paying the fine or doing what the ransomware tells you will give access to your PC or files again.